thanhhoann/obsidian/Piz.md

 - [ ] like button infinite loading

+## Do now _IMPORTANT_

+- [ ] migrate to MySQL
+- [ ] liking, commenting, sharing, viewing post: show popup to signin when user is not logged in
+- [ ] decorate profile ppage

 ## Do now _but not important_

 - [ ] only shows form on sign-in/up pages